-Some people have never liked being placed under regulation but it is good to allow supervision that enhances integrity of the work SACCOs do.
-The unregulated ‘ SACCOs’ are now defined as non-deposit taking businesses that hold non-withdraw able deposits from members equal to or exceeding the sum of Sh100 million.
-Any entity receiving membership subscription as well as raising share capital through digital or other electronic payment platforms within or in the Diaspora also falls under Sasra.
+Some people have never liked being under the regulation, but it is good to allow supervision that enhances the integrity of SACCOs’ work.
+The unregulated ‘ SACCOs’ are now defined as non-deposit-taking businesses that hold non-withdrawable deposits from members equal to or exceeding the sum of Sh100 million.
+Any entity receiving a membership subscription as well as raising share capital through digital or other electronic payment platforms within or in the Diaspora also falls under Sasra.

-No SACCOs is to invest in land or buildings without consent from Sasra and no Sacco official is to use Sacco funds in pursuit of personal interests.
+No SACCO is to invest in land or buildings without consent from Sasra.
+Also, no Sacco official is to use Sacco funds in pursuit of personal interests.
 Failure to seek registration could see Sasra halt an entity’s operations with a public advertisement placed in the dailies informing Kenyans of the stoppage.

 Top Managers to be vetted

 Top managers of savings and credit co-operative societies (SACCOs) will undergo fresh vetting by the regulator.
 The law contains a raft of new revamped rules likely to tighten the noose on rogue Sacco managers.
-In the draft rules, Sacco managers will undergo fresh vetting by the regulators to ensure compliance with prudential and ethical standards.
-The “fit and proper test” will be carried out by a taskforce.
-This includes members of the board of directors, supervisory committee, chief executive officer and senior management staff including heads of the information communication and technology, the internal audit, the credit management and the finance functions.
-The proposed rules are part of a government plan to re-write the outdated policies guiding the conduct of non-deposit taking savings and credit cooperative societies.
+In the draft rules, Sacco managers will undergo fresh vetting by the regulators.
+This is with the aim to ensure compliance with prudential and ethical standards.
+The “fit and proper test” will be carried out by a task force.
+This includes members of the board of directors, supervisory committee, chief executive officer, and senior management staff including heads of information communication and technology, the internal audit, credit management, and finance functions.
+The proposed rules are part of a government plan to rewrite outdated policies.
+This also comes in handy to guide the conduct of non-deposit-taking savings and credit cooperative societies.

 SACCOs must Report every quarter

-Additionally, the SACCOs will be required to start reporting every quarter financial performance to the regulator in a bid to beef up transparency.
-Unlike deposit-taking SACCOs, which make regulatory returns on monthly cycles, the specified non-deposit taking SACCOs will be reporting every quarter such that the regulatory returns are submitted end of each quarter.
+Additionally, the SACCOs will be required to start reporting every quarter’s financial performance to the regulator.
+This is in a bid to beef up transparency.
+Unlike deposit-taking SACCOs, which make regulatory returns on monthly cycles, the specified non-deposit-taking SACCOs will be reporting every quarter.
+This means that the regulatory returns are submitted end of each quarter.